 SECTION 3 - ACCESS CONDITIONS Recommended Texts Number of section / chapter Recommended text 3.1 Section 3 of this Network Statement describes the terms and conditions related to access to the railway infrastructure for the minimum package of access services (train paths) managed by [IM].
 These terms and conditions also apply to the part of the freight corridors which pass through the railway infrastructure managed by [IM].

-3.4.4 'Dangerous goods' means materials and objects of which the carriage is prohibited under the RID (Regulation concerning the International Carriage of Dangerous Goods by Rail) or authorised only under certain conditions.
-The transport of dangerous goods by rail is legislated by the RID, and the following national law: • (); (); (); For details on the process for allocating capacity for the transport of dangerous goods, see chapter 4.7 and for the relevant services, see Section 5 and Section 7.
+SECTION 3 - ACCESS CONDITIONS Recommended Texts Number of section / chapter Recommended text 3.4.4 'Dangerous goods' means materials and objects of which the carriage is prohibited under the RID (Regulation concerning the International Carriage of Dangerous Goods by Rail) or authorised only under certain conditions.
+The transport of dangerous goods by rail is legislated by the RID, and the following national law: • (); (); For details on the process for allocating capacity for the transport of dangerous goods, see chapter 4.7 and for the relevant services, see Section 5 and Section 7.